-The Carthage RN-to-BSN Program has been carefully crafted to synthesize the program’s philosophy, current nursing education standards, and best practices in nursing education.
+The Carthage 100% online RN-to-BSN Program has been carefully crafted to synthesize the program’s philosophy, current nursing education standards, and best practices in nursing education.
 The curriculum expands essential skills including religious and cultural literacy, interdisciplinary collaboration, evidence-based practice, leadership, and critical analysis.

 Course assignments focus on complex decision-making, improved communication skills and teamwork, and critical application through real-world scenarios to ensure the BSN graduate is best equipped to manage the increased complexity of care.